JonBetts/CM0102-Starter-Kit/README.md

 **Please note:** When certain databases are loaded, some of the options in Nick's Patcher will be disabled ("greyed out").
 This is because they have already been pre-applied to that database's executable file.
 Therefore, they were disabled to avoid 'double patching'.

+The **Apply Separate Patch** button allows you to manually load patches contained in patch files.
+These are basically text files (with a _.patch_ file extension), that contain the instructions used to apply different changes to the game.
+This can be useful, for example, if someone on the forum comes up with a patch that is not on the Starter Kit, that you think might be useful to have - you just download the patch file they have (hopefully) created, and apply it to the Starter Kit here.
+There may also be patch files that fix or workaround certain errors that can be applied this way too.

+**PLEASE, PLEASE NOTE!!** You need to remember the exact patches that were applied when you first created a save game, and ensure no other patches are applied on top or those, or any removed, whenever you want to play that same save game.
+This is because you can corrupt the save quite easily when adding and removing patches, and we all hate the dreaded error messages.
+If necessary, just screenshot the settings on the patcher menu, and also screenshot the contents of the *Patches* folder if you have been manually removing or adding any.
+I won't be able to assist with any issues that have arisen due to patching problems.
+I've seen far too many people have problems as they have applied patches and expected them to work on existing save games - obviously some patches are fine to use on save games, but others (most of them) can kill it off!

 More details about Nick's Patcher, including what each of the standard options do, can be found on the website forum here: https://champman0102.net/viewtopic.php?f=35&t=1943 and https://champman0102.net/viewtopic.php?f=72&p=5218.

 #### Play Game Menu

 <p align="left"><img src="https://i.ibb.co/nCctHty/PlayMenu.png" alt="PlayMenu" border="0"/></p>

 This is simply where you decide whether you want to play standard CM, or you want to apply the options selected on Nick's Patcher.
 Please note, that the Starter Kit now detects what database you have loaded, and only allows you to select the correct options for playing, to save on any confusion.
-The 89/90, 93/94 and 98/99 databases all use different executable files that have been pre-patched to set the correct year and add a few other things, hence why they have their own separate play buttons on this menu.
-All other databases can be started using the default CM01/02 play button on this menu (provided you have already switched to them on the Data Updates menu!).

 #### Android Menu

 <p align="left"><img src="https://i.ibb.co/hfCvhXK/Android-Menu.png" alt="Android-Menu" border="0"/></p>

-If you have used the Starter Kit before, you will notice that this page is new.
+If you have used the Starter Kit before, you will notice that this page is relatively new.
 I wrote it in order to try to help people get up and running on their Android phone or tablet.
 I wanted to automate some of the process but there were a lot of restrictions on what I could do, so I had to resort to mainly just adding a list of instructions.
 Saying that, the tool will generate the exact files you need to copy across to your device in order to get it working.
 Just make sure you tick whether you want to add Nick's Patcher settings or not, and whether or not you are using Android 11 (there is a patch it adds if so).
 Make sure you follow the instructions as carefully as possible, but do bear in mind that Exagear Strategies (the software that gets installed on your Android device) doesn't always work on every phone - I have a Huawei P30 Pro and it doesn't work on there even though I'm on Android 10, because of the custom version of Android that they use.
 So don't be too disheartened if it turns out you cannot get it running!

 If you already have Exagear running OK on your phone then you can skip the second part of step 4 (copying the OBB file across), and also step 5.
 But if anything goes wrong, it might be worth starting from scratch.

 **Please note:** You cannot use the "load all players" and "change resolution to 1280x800" patches on Android as the former makes the game too slow to use, and the latter means that it doesn't display properly.
 If you have selected these options in Nick's Patcher, it will just ignore them when generating the files for Android.

+Nick (of Nick's Patcher fame) has written up some notes on how to get Exagear Windows working on Android devices.
+It is a more complete solution, but as I cannot run Exagear on my phone, I'm not able to test it all out, so haven't included it on the Starter Kit.
+Maybe I can add a release in the future for an actual Android version!
+Anyway, Nick's notes can be found here, although bear in mind they are quite technical: https://champman0102.net/viewtopic.php?p=46511#p46511

 ## Important notes